If you’ve never tried cryotherapy before, it’s natural to want to know exactly what happens before, during and after the session.

 Temperature-guided delivery

-During cryotherapy, surface skin temperature is monitored before and after each session.
+During whole body cryotherapy, surface skin temperature is checked before and after each session.
 This is the key indicator used to guide how long exposure needs to last.

 For most people:

-- A surface skin temperature of around 5–7°C is reached within a standard session
+- The target surface skin temperature response is usually around 5–7°C, and most clients reach this within a standard session

 - Three minutes is sufficient for the majority of users